devonfw-tutorials/tutorial-compiler/documentation/Functions.md

                            Example: {"name": string }
         * Second attribute: It is optional and it is for global or local installation.
 Default is local, therefore false.
                             Example: {"global" : boolean }
-        * Third attribute*: It is optional and it is the array of npm arguments.
+        * Third attribute: It is optional and it is the array of npm arguments.
                             Example: {"args": string[]}

 #### Example: